How to Avoid an Expensive Divorce

 - Hire an attorney.
 An attorney will be able to provide insights about what a court may do in your situation and will walk you through other steps that come along with the division of a marital estate.

 - Agree on general terms.
 To keep costs low, parties can walk through what they want the outcome to be and reach a compromise ahead of time.
-If you can reach general terms of agreement, you can take the agreement to your respective attorneys and work on final orders.
+If you can reach general terms of agreement, you can take the agreement to your respective lawyers and work on final orders.

 At Sandoval Law Firm we understand the stress of dealing with divorce, child custody and domestic violence.
 Our firm consists of founding attorney Raul Sandoval Jr. and a dedicated support staff.
 Mr. Sandoval earned his law degree from Texas Tech University School of Law.
 Since that time, he has been practicing family law in the Austin area, as well as teaching seminars, classes and other forms of professional development.